Veteran Energy

 Company Overview

-The veteran donations are legitimate.
-Fisher House, Paws for Heroes, Texas VFW Foundation—these are real organizations receiving real money.
-But the math matters: we’re talking pennies per kWh, maybe a few dollars per month from your bill.
-If supporting veterans is your primary goal, you’d contribute 10x more by choosing the cheapest provider and donating the savings directly.
+The veteran charities are legitimate: Fisher House, Paws for Heroes, Texas VFW Foundation [Company website].
+Real organizations receiving real money.
+But if supporting veterans is your primary goal, you’d contribute 10x more by choosing the cheapest provider and donating the $200-$300/year in savings directly.

 Where Veteran Energy Operates